selectize/selectize.js/CONTRIBUTING.md

 - The project team will label the issue accordingly.
 - A team member will try to reproduce the issue with your provided steps.
 If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
 Bugs with the `needs-repro` tag will not be addressed until they are reproduced.
-- If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be [implemented by someone](#your-first-code-contribution).
+- If the team can reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be [implemented by someone](#your-first-code-contribution).

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Selectize, **including completely new features and minor improvements to existing functionality**.
-Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.
+This section guides you through submitting an enhancement suggestion for Selectize, **including entirely new features and minor improvements to existing functionality**.
+Following these guidelines will help maintainers and the community to understand your request and find related suggestions.

 #### Before Submitting an Enhancement